HenriBranken/Advent_of_Code_2017_python_3/README.md

 as well as Quint Daenen @ http://quint.ulyssis.be/content/AdventOfCode17 for shedding light on solving: day_13 and day_23.

+A heartfelt thank you also to Willie le Grange who first introduced me to AoC in mid December 2017.

 This repository contains my personally-crafted solutions to the Advent of Code 2017 challenge.
 Refer to the original website --> https://adventofcode.com/ <-- for more details.